Executive Assistant Director, National Security Branch

 Mr. Brown joined the FBI in 1999 as a special agent assigned to the Chicago Field Office, primarily working counterintelligence investigations.
 In 2004, he deployed to Iraq as a member of an FBI team working counterterrorism operations with the Department of Defense.

-The next year, Mr. Brown was assigned to FBI Headquarters as a supervisory special agent in the Counterterrorism Division and was later promoted to unit chief, where he provided oversight for international terrorism investigations and led the creation of the FBI’s first unit dedicated to investigating terrorists’ use of the Internet.
+Mr. Brown was assigned to FBI Headquarters as a supervisory special agent in the Counterterrorism Division in 2005 and was later promoted to unit chief.
+He oversaw international terrorism investigations and led the creation of the FBI’s first unit dedicated to investigating terrorists’ use of the Internet.
 He moved to the Chicago Field Office in 2008 to supervise a counterterrorism squad.